a-luna/aaronluna.dev/content/post/hugo-add-copy-button-to-code-blocks-chroma-highlight/index.md

     </ul>
 </div>

-On this site, the JavaScript in the code block above lives in a file named `copyCodeBlock.js` inside the `static` folder.
-If you'd like, you can verify this and debug the code using your browser's dev tools on any page that contains a code block.
+On this site, the JavaScript in the code block above is bundled with other js files and minified.
+If you'd like, you can verify the code and debug it using your browser's dev tools on any page that contains a code block (the easiest way would be to inspect the copy button, find the event listeners attached to it and add breakpoints to the method attached to the click handler).
 I hope this is helpful to you if you use Hugo and have run into the same problem, please leave any feedback/questions in the comments below!